ryban94/job-Portal/README.md

 Admin faculty members have the authority to add, modify, and delete students, faculty, courses, departments, jobs, placed students, and training programs.<br>

 # Navigation
-    Home Page Navbar:
+    Home Page Navbar:<br>

-        Home
+        Home<br>
-        Recruiters
+        Recruiters<br>
-        Contact Us
+        Contact Us<br>
-        Gallary
+        Gallary<br>
-        Help
+        Help<br>
-        Job Vacancy List
+        Job Vacancy List<br>
-        Training Program List
+        Training Program List<br>

-    Home Page Body:
+    Home Page Body:<br><br>

-        View Jobs List
+        View Jobs List<br>
-        Placed Student List
+        Placed Student List<br>
-        Study Programs
+        Study Programs<br>
-        Aptitude, etc.
+        Aptitude, etc.<br>
-        View Training Programs
+        View Training Programs<br>

 # Job Application Process
-    Students can apply for jobs.
+    Students can apply for jobs.<br>
-    Students can upload their resumes during the application.
+    Students can upload their resumes during the application.<br>
-    Once a student applies for a job, they cannot apply for the same job again.
+    Once a student applies for a job, they cannot apply for the same job again.<br>
-    Faculty can view the resumes of students who have applied under their respective companies.
+    Faculty can view the resumes of students who have applied under their respective companies.<br>
     Feel free to explore the features and functionalities of the College Job Portal!
-If you have any questions or issues, please refer to the help section or contact us.
+If you have any questions or issues, please refer to the help section or contact us.<br>